 Exadaktylos, V. and Taylor, C.J.
 (2010) Multi–objective performance optimisation for model predictive control by goal attainment, International Journal of Control, 83, 1374–1386.

-Ioannis Tsitsimpelis (PhD student) Modelling for improved energy efficiency in a grow cell (funder: ERDF)
+Ioannis Tsitsimpelis (PhD student) Modelling for improved energy efficiency and reduced water consumption in an optimised closed–environment grow cell (funder: ERDF)

 Sufian Al Titi (PhD student) State dependent nonlinear modelling and control